 In 2014, Gaspard earned the 350th victory of his career, while also claiming his 150th win at Alabama and coaching his 300th game at the helm for the Tide.
 He reached the 350 win plateau on March 7 when Alabama took down Mississippi Valley State, 8-0.
 In that same month, Gaspard secured his 150th career victory at Alabama on March 28, taking down ninth-ranked Ole Miss, 7-6, in the series opener.
 Nearing the end of the season, Gaspard managed his 300th game as the Crimson Tide head coach when Alabama claimed a 15-10 victory at Jacksonville State.

 The 2010 season for Gaspard, his first as the head coach at Alabama, ended with 42 victories and an NCAA Super Regional appearance.
-Gaspard spent his first season as the head coach instilling that toughness for the Alabama program.
-The toughness translated into opening the season with a 16-1 record to match the best 17-game start in school history.
+The first season as the head coach was focused on instilling a toughness for the Alabama program.
+The toughness resulted in a 16-1 mark to start the season, matching the best 17-game start in school history.
 Gaspard led the Tide to 14 wins over top-25 competition, and the 2010 season wrapped up with the team winning 13 of its final 17 games.

 The Tide finished the 2010 season with a 42-25 record, as Gaspard tied the school record for most wins by a first-year coach and became the first Alabama coach to lead his team to an NCAA Regional championship in his first season.
 One year later, Alabama advanced to the championship game of the 2011 NCAA Tallahassee Regional and then after missing the postseason in 2012, the Tide, which featured four freshmen in the 2013 starting lineup, returned to the NCAA tournament, finishing with a 35-28 record and ranking 29th in the RPI.